-CIPFA Code of Practice on Local Authority Accounting in the United Kingdom 2020/21 requires the disclosure of information in relation to certain investment risks to which the Fund is exposed to certain investment risks at the end of the reporting period.
-Details of these are set out as follows:
+FRS 102 requires the disclosure of information in relation to certain investment risks to which the Fund is exposed at the end of the reporting period.
+These risks are set out by FRS 102 as follows:

 - 1. Credit risk: this is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation. - 2.
 Market risk: this is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market risk comprises three types of risk: currency risk, interest rate risk and other price risk, each of which is further detailed as follows: - Currency risk: this is the risk that the fair value or future cash flows of a financial asset will fluctuate because of changes in foreign exchange rates. - Interest rate risk: this is the risk that the fair value or future cash flows of a financial asset will fluctuate because of changes in market interest rates. - Other price risk: this is the risk that the fair value or future cash flows of a financial asset will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk), whether those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting all similar financial instruments traded in the market. - 3.
+Market risk comprises three types of risk: currency risk, interest rate risk and other price risk, each of which is further detailed as follows: - Currency risk: this is the risk that the fair value or future cash flows of a financial asset will fluctuate because of changes in foreign exchange rates. - Interest rate risk: this is the risk that the fair value or future cash flows of a financial asset will fluctuate because of changes in market interest rates. - Other price risk: this is the risk that the fair value or future cash flows of a financial asset will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk), whether those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting all similar financial instruments traded in the market. - Russia / Ukraine exposure risk: The Closed Pension Fund has addressed its market risk regarding the events in Russia and Ukraine.
+The Fund has no exposure in its portfolio. - 3.
 Liquidity risk: this is the risk that the Fund will not be able to meet its financial obligations as they fall due.
 The Fund therefore takes steps to ensure that it always has adequate cash resources to meet its commitments.
 Cashflow forecasts are prepared on a monthly basis to ensure sufficient funds are available to pay benefits and a disinvestment from the Investment Bank account is made where we need to fund a shortfall.

 This can be actioned the same day.
 The Fund's current policy is to maintain a minimum balance of one month's pension payroll amount, plus a £500k cash float.

 Further information on the Fund's approach to risk management, credit and market risk is set out below.
-The Fund also held residual unquoted equity holdings as at year-end, however, these are not included in this report as they are considered immaterial in the context of the Fund.
+This does not include AVC investments as these are not considered significant in relation to the overall investments of the Fund, though the AVC assets are subject to periodic formal review to ensure ongoing appropriateness.
+The Fund also held residual unquoted equity holdings as at yearend, however, these are not included in this report as they are considered immaterial in the context of the Fund.